New algorithm of measuring gravitational wave radiation from rotating binary system: Abstract

 \section{Abstract}

-In order to investigate the gravitational wave (GW) radiation, without appealing to the tensorial formalism of the linearized general relativity, we formulate the so-called modified linearized general relativity (MLGR).
-As an application of the MLGR, we construct a novel paradigm of measuring the GW radiation from a binary system of compact objects, to theoretically interpret their phenomenology.
-To do this, we formulate the mass scalar and mass vector potentials for the merging binary compact objects, from which we construct the mass magnetic field in addition to the mass electric one which also includes the mass vector potential effect.
-Next, defining the mass Poyinting vector in terms of the mass electric and mass magnetic fields, we construct the GW radiation intensity profile possessing a prolate ellipsoid geometry due to the merging binary compact objects source.
+In order to investigate the gravitational wave (GW) radiation, without resorting to the traceless transverse gauge approach to the GW formalism of the linearized general relativity, we formulate the so-called modified linearized general relativity (MLGR).
+As an application of the MLGR, we construct a novel paradigm of measuring the GW radiation from a binary system of compact objects, to theoretically interpret its phenomenology.
+To accomplish this, we formulate the mass scalar and mass vector potentials for the merging binary compact objects, from which we construct the mass magnetic field in addition to the mass electric one which also includes the mass vector potential effect.
+Next, defining the mass Poyinting vector in terms of the mass electric and mass magnetic fields in the MLGR, we find the GW radiation intensity profile possessing a prolate ellipsoid geometry due to the merging binary compact objects source.
 At a given radial distance from the binary compact objects, the GW radiation intensity on the revolution axis of the binary compact objects is shown to be twice that on the equatorial plane.
 Moreover, we explicitly obtain the total radiation power of the GW, which has the same characteristic as that of the electromagnetic wave in the rotating charge electric dipole moment.
-We also find that, in no distorting limit of the merging binary compact objects, the compact objects do not yield the total GW radiation power, consistent with the result of the linearized general relativity.
+We also find that, in no distorting limit of the merging binary compact objects, the compact objects in the MLGR do not yield the total GW radiation power, consistent with the result of the traceless transverse gauge algorithm in the linearized general relativity.

 \keywords{gravitational wave radiation; modified linearized general relativity; merging binary compact objects; mass Poyinting vector; distortion}